ChinLabQMS/DMD-SDL/README.md

 - `PatternWindowMex("getStaticPatternRGB")` - get the static pattern in RGB format
 - `PatternWindowMex("getStaticPatternReal")` - get the static pattern in real-space format
 - `PatternWindowMex("getStaticPatternRealRGB")` - get the static pattern in real-space RGB format
-- `PatternWindowMex("getPatternCanvas")` - get the pattern canvas of the window, which should be in sync with window content in static mode
-- `PatternWindowMex("getPatternCanvasRGB")` - get the pattern canvas of the window in RGB format, which should be in sync with window content in static mode
-- `PatternWindowMex("getRealCanvas")` - get the real-space canvas of the window, which should be in sync with window content in static mode
-- `PatternWindowMex("getRealCanvasRGB")` - get the real-space pattern canvas of the window in RGB format, which should be in sync with window content in static mode
 - `PatternWindowMex("getNumLoadedPatterns")` - get the number of patterns loaded to the pattern memory
 - `PatternWindowMex("getPatternMemory", index)` - get the pattern memory at the specified index, index is an integer
 - `PatternWindowMex("getPatternMemoryRGB", index, use_parallel=true)` - get the pattern memory at the specified index in RGB format, index is an integer
 - `PatternWindowMex("getPatternMemoryReal", index, bg_color=0xFFFF0000, use_parallel=true)` - get the pattern memory at the specified index in real-space format, index is an integer
 - `PatternWindowMex("getPatternMemoryRealRGB", index, bg_color=0xFFFF0000, use_parallel=true)` - get the pattern memory at the specified index in real-space RGB format, index is an integer
+- `PatternWindowMex("getDynamicMemory", index)` - get the dynamic memory at the specified index, index is an integer
+- `PatternWindowMex("getDynamicMemoryRGB", index, use_parallel=true)` - get the dynamic memory at the specified index in RGB format, index is an integer
+- `PatternWindowMex("getDynamicMemoryReal", index, bg_color=0xFFFF0000, use_parallel=true)` - get the dynamic memory at the specified index in real-space format, index is an integer
+- `PatternWindowMex("getDynamicMemoryRealRGB", index, bg_color=0xFFFF0000, use_parallel=true)` - get the dynamic memory at the specified index in real-space RGB format, index is an integer

 **Pattern/window configuration**
 - `PatternWindowMex("setDisplayIndex", display_index, verbose=true)` - set the display index (0-index integer) of the window to the specified display, the order is the same as the one returned by `PatternWindowMex("getDisplayModes")`